FAQs & Transparency

 Production and fulfillment costs are covered first.

-Net proceeds are donated to the Immigrant Defense Network.
+Net proceeds from book sales are donated to the Immigrant Defense Network.

 • No funds are collected

-• No books are printed beyond the intial short run of proofs and promotional copies
+• No books are printed beyond the initial short run of proofs and promotional copies

 • Artists retain full rights to their work